We need better ways of making money work harder to keep things safe,

 Meanwhile, as a direct consequence of the expansion in global trade to support the doubling of the world’s population in the last 30 years, around one million species will become extinct (WHC-UNESCO, 2019) in the coming decades.
 This biodiversity calamity further threatens humanity’s future existence.

-Faced with these intertwined calamities we have three potential responses: to stop the damage (mitigation), to repair the damage (remediation) and to adapt to the damage that is irreversibly occuring now (adaptation).
+Faced with these intertwined calamities we have three potential responses: to stop the damage (mitigation), to repair the damage (remediation) and to adapt to the damage that is irreversibly occurring now (adaptation).
 Better data availability, quality and interoperability will increase the effectiveness of all three responses.

 There is a natural market in adaptation, disaster preparedness and response and the majority of this paper focuses on these aspects.